Quadratic Quantum Polarimetry with Entangled Photon Pairs

 We develop a theoretical framework linking Mueller matrices, quantum channels, and two-photon polarization correlations, and derive analytical predictions for the evolution of entanglement and purity under depolarizing channels.
 The theory predicts a quadratic amplification of depolarization effects compared with single-photon probing.
 We experimentally verify these predictions using polarization-entangled photon pairs transmitted through controlled scattering media.
 The observed degradation of concurrence and purity confirms the predicted quadratic sensitivity and demonstrates that two-photon probing provides access to second-order polarization information.
 Our results establish quantum two-photon polarimetry as a higher-order measurement paradigm for characterizing polarization channels.

 \emph{Theory.} Classical polarization transformations in optical media are commonly described using the Stokes–Mueller formalism.
 In this framework the polarization state of light is represented by the Stokes vector $S = (S_0, S_1, S_2, S_3)^T$, and its evolution through an optical system is governed by a Mueller matrix $M$, $S' = MS$~\cite{chipman2018polarized,chipman1995mueller}.
 This linear relation forms the basis of conventional polarimetry and has been widely used to characterize birefringence, diattenuation, and depolarization in complex optical media.
-Physically, this formalism captures the transformation of first-order polarization moments of the electromagnetic field.
+Physically, this formalism captures transformation of the first-order polarization moments of the electromagnetic field.
 In quantum optics the polarization state of a single photon can be described by a density matrix~\cite{Goldberg:2021-1:ADOP,Lung:2024-1060:ACSP,Fano:1949-859:JOS},

-where $\sigma_i$ denote the Pauli matrices.
-The interaction of a photon with a scattering medium can then be modeled as a completely positive trace preserving (CPTP) quantum channel~\cite{Choi1975,Jamiolkowski1972},
+where $\sigma_i$ denote the Pauli matrices and $\mathbb{I}$ is the identity matrix.
+The interaction of a photon with a scattering medium can then be modeled as a completely positive trace preserving (CPTP) quantum channel by averaging over the ensemble of $N$ realizations~\cite{Choi1975,Jamiolkowski1972},

-where the operators $U_k$ represent polarization transformations associated with different scattering paths.
+where the Kraus operators $U_k$ encode the polarization transformation of the $k^{\text{th}}$ realization and satisfy $\sum_k U^\dagger_kU_k=\mathbb{I}$.
+For a single photon traversing the medium, $U_k=J_k$ is the Jones matrix.
+In the case when only one photon out of the entangled pair (photon 1) interacts with the sample and its partner (photon 2) acts as a reference, $U_k = J^{(1)}_k\otimes\mathbb{I}^{(2)}$.

 While this description fully captures the behavior of single-photon polarization states, it does not account for higher-order polarization correlations that arise in multi-photon quantum states.
 We now consider a configuration in which both photons of a polarization-entangled pair propagate through the same medium.
-If each photon experiences the same polarization channel, the joint transformation of the two-photon density matrix becomes
+If each photon experiences statistically identical but microscopically independent polarization channel, the joint transformation of the two-photon density matrix becomes